wizyt78/investment-admin/README.md

 The current frontend can display and send currency selections, but true USD/EUR accounting, investment/earnings controls, withdrawal rejection messages, and member notifications must be implemented in the shared Worker/D1 before those capabilities can be considered complete.

 Do not put API secrets or the Worker setup key into this repository.

+## Added Admin controls
+Password reset, secure Login as User, and safe user deactivation controls were added to the existing UI.
+These require the corresponding protected Worker endpoints before they can execute successfully.